all perfumes and colognes smell the same

 smelling perfume in store

-Our perception of scents is deeply influenced by memory and personal experiences.
-Research indicates that when two fragrances share a dominant note, such as lavender or citrus, they can evoke similar memories, leading individuals to perceive them as nearly identical.
-This phenomenon is due to the brain’s tendency to associate specific scents with past experiences, making scent perception highly subjective.
+Our sense of smell is deeply influenced by memory and personal experiences.
+Research indicates that when two products share a dominant note, such as lavender or citrus, they can evoke a similar impression, leading individuals to perceive them as nearly identical.
+This phenomenon occurs because the nose detects the shared notes, and the brain associates these smells with past experiences, making perception highly subjective and dependent on individual skin type.

 For instance, a study published in Frontiers in Behavioral Neuroscience discusses how olfactory memory networks, from emotional learning to social behaviors, play a crucial role in how we perceive and differentiate scents.